 Cash and Cash Equivalents - For the purposes of the statement of cash flows, OMSO considers all highly liquid investments available for current use with an initial maturity of three months or less to be cash equivalents.
 OMSO places its cash and cash equivalents on deposit with financial institutions in the United States.
 The Federal Deposit Insurance Corporation covers \$250,000 for substantially all depository accounts.
-As of June 30, 2015, OMSO had no amounts in excess of these insured amounts.
+As of June 30, 2016, OMSO had no amounts in excess of these insured amounts.

-Prepaid Expenses - OMSO purchased a general liability insurance policy in the amount of \$4,352,000 with a policy period of April 1, 2012 through April 1, 2017.
+Prepaid Expenses - OMSO purchased a general liability insurance policy in the amount of \$4,352,000 with a policy period of April 1, 2012 through April 1, 2021.
 The policy has a limit of liability of \$50,000,000 in the aggregate for each policy period.
-In connection with the Settlement agreements on February 26, 2014 and September 30, 2014, OMSO renewed its general liability insurance policy for the additional exposure.
-The premium paid for the additional exposure totaled \$250,425 and \$57,375, respectively.
+In connection with various Settlement agreements OMSO renewed its general liability insurance policy for the additional exposure.
+The premiums paid for the additional exposure totaled \$607,800.
 These payments are being accounted for as a prepaid, with the policy expense being amortized accordingly.